Dr Christis Katsouris

 © Christis G. Katsouris Institute of Econometrics and Data Science

-A fundamental research domain which facilitates the study of the asymptotic and nonasymptotic properties of machine learning estimators is the so-called statistical learning theory.
-Consider for example our aim is to estimate an unknown univariate function based on a nonparametric regression model.
-Then an important research object of interest for the statistician is the convergence rate of the mean integrated square error of such an estimator and the minimax optimality property of the MISE which tell us how fast the population mean squared distance between the estimator and the unknown function f shrinks to zero uniformly when this function ranges over a smoothness class, as the sample size increases.
+A fundamental research domain which facilitates the study of the asymptotic and non-asymptotic properties of machine learning estimators is the so-called statistical learning theory.
+Suppose we are interested in estimating an unknown univariate function constructed from nonparametric regression models using dependent data.
+To establish large sample theory we consider the convergence rate of the mean integrated square error of the nonparametric density function estimator, as well as the minimax optimality property of the MISE, which tell us how fast the population mean squared distance between the estimator and the unknown function f shrinks to zero uniformly, when this function ranges over a smoothness class, as the sample size increases.

 Amorino., C., Brownlees, C., and Ghosh, A. (2025).
 "Concentration Inequalities for Suprema of Empirical Processes with Dependent Data via Generic Chaining with Applications to Statistical Learning".
 Preprint arXiv:2511.00597.